shanibider/Wallety-App-Preview/README.md

 # Wallety App Preview Website 🖥️
-Wallety App Preview is a beautifully designed and responsive website developed using HTML, CSS, and Bootstrap.
-It features a modern and intuitive user interface, making it easy for users to navigate and interact with content across various devices.
+Welcome to the Wallety App Preview website, a showcase of our responsive ****Frontend**** developed with ****JavaScript, HTML, CSS, and Bootstrap****.
+Dive into the seamless user experience and sleek design crafted to enhance your browsing journey across all devices.

 ## Features 🎯
 - [ ] **Responsive Design:** The website is designed to be fully responsive, ensuring optimal viewing and interaction experience across a wide range of devices, from desktops to mobile phones.